 James Dunphy is Director of Enhancement of Learning, Teaching and Access at Robert Gordon University (RGU).
 His responsibilities include the university’s relationship with North East Scotland College and its work to widen access.
 James has been responsible for the development of a strategic relationship between the university and Skills Development Scotland.

 Dr Gillian Murray was appointed Deputy Principal, Enterprise and Business at Heriot-Watt University in October 2016.
 Her role combines enhancing and embedding enterprise culture both within the University and with key stakeholders across the Research, Knowledge Translation, Innovation and Partnership agendas.
-She is a pioneer in developing innovative models to accelerate the translation of research and knowledge into transformational business change.

 Neville was appointed Senior Director, Service Development and Delivery of Skills Development Scotland in October 2014.
 In the previous fifteen years, Neville has worked in the business service sector delivering profit and quality services within highly regulated industries, in cooperation with state authorities and private sector clients.